 All Michigan state residents will be charged 6.0% sales tax.
 Other state tax will be charged, as applicable by current tax law.

-Payment can be made through either PayPal or major credit card.
+Payment can be made through major credit card or Apple Pay.

 Your cart cannot be held while you are shopping.
-If other customers check out before you there is a chance your items will be sold.
-If an item sells out before you check out, even if it is in your cart, you will not be able to purchase this item.
+If an item sells out before you check out, even if it is in your cart, you will not be able to purchase the item.

-Dahlia tubers purchased from Foxtail Flower farm will ship in early April, weather permitting.
+Dahlia tubers purchased from Foxtail Flower Farm will ship in early to mid April, weather permitting.
 Shipping is for U.S. addresses only.
+Sometimes it does not process Hawaii or Alaska.
 Sorry, no international orders.
 Once an order has been placed, items cannot be added or subtracted.
 If you want any additional tubers not included in your original purchase, please place a new order.
 We cannot combine orders.
 All tubers will be shipped via USPS Priority Mail.
 Shipping rates are: